apache/cloudberry-backup/README.md

 # Greenplum Backup

-`gpbackup` and `gprestore` are Go utilities for performing Greenplum Database backups.
+`gpbackup` and `gprestore` are Go utilities for performing Apache Cloudberry backups.
 They are still currently in active development.

 ## Pre-Requisites